-The accessors choice-selected-item and choice-selected-items provide access to these conceptual slots, and you can also supply the values at make-instance time via the initargs :selected-item and :selected-items.
+The accessors choice-selected-item and choice-selected-items provide access to these conceptual slots, and you can also supply the values at make-instance time via the initargs:selected-item and:selected-items

-5.7.3 Callbacks
+6.8.3 Callbacks

 All choices can have callbacks associated with them.
-These callbacks are activated when the application user makes a selection, and different sorts of gesture can have different sorts of callback associated with them.
+Callbacks are invoked both by mouse button presses and keyboard gestures that change the selection or are "Action Gestures" such as Return.
+Different sorts of gesture can have different sorts of callback associated with them.

-The following callbacks are available: :selection-callback, :retract-callback (called when a deselection is made), :extend-callback, and :action-callback (called when a double-click occurs).
+The following callbacks are available: :selection-callback, :retract-callback (called when a deselection is made), :extend-callback, :action-callback (called when a double-click occurs) and :alternative-action-callback (called when a modified double-click occurs).
 What makes one choice different from another is that they permit different combinations of these callbacks.
 This is a consequence of the differing interactions.
 For example, you cannot have an :extend-callback in a radio button panel, because you cannot extend selection in one.